robertwenner/comics/doc/metadata.md

 with the same title in the same language.
 It's ok to have the same comic have the same title in different languages.

 The `published.where` field tells where the comic is published.
-You can use any names you like.
+It allows keeping all your comics in one folder, but still excluding some from your web page, for example, if they were magazine contributions. "web" is a special location indicating your web site.
+Besides that, you can use any names you like.
 In particular, this should *not* be a domain name for a web comic, as you'd probably need a different one for each language.
 Just use something like "web" or "that cool magazine" or "my buddy's web page".
-Output generators and templates may ignore comics not published in the "right" location.
+Output generators and templates may ignore comics not published in the "right" location, in particular checking for "web".

 The `published.when` date must be an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted date (without time),